A video presentation on the Vexilar FL Digital Depth Indicator. ... read more

 First off you want to use units of equal age.
 The last thing you want to do is compare a 10-year-old system to one that just came from out of the box.
 And they don’t have to be new systems just keeping them the same approximate age is another way of keeping things fair.
 Now let’s get started.
 First thing you need to do is get in 45 feet of water or more.
 You want to suspend all transducers evenly just below the bottom of the ice.
 Then you want to use 2 split shot size sinkers.
 Now you want to have a ruler handy or some type of measuring device to make sure you get the split shots set correctly.
 And of course you want to use a light line, a 2 pound test line is recommended.

 Do not move the split shots once they are down and stop them about 5 feet above the bottom.
 Be sure to use the zoom feature of any unit tested to maximize display resolution.
 Now adjust the gain and transducer cone angles to get you the best signal display.
 To document the differences between the units use a camera with a shutter speed set at 1/30 of a second.
-By following this checklist you’ll have a great time seeing the true differences between Vexilar and any other flasher sonar systems on the market today.
+By following this checklist you’ll have a great time seeing the true differences between Vexilar and any other flasher sonar systems and ice fishing fish finders on the market today.

 Now I’m going to do one more test to really blow you away and this involves taking the split shot test to the extreme.
 Now again you can conduct this test if you got some friends that have a Hummingbird or a Markham unit.
 You can do this test yourself.
 As you see this is on edited, this is as it happens, there is nothing magical about what I’ve done and I’ve done this test several times to outdoor writer groups and organizations all around the country.
 But I wanted to put it on tape so that everybody could see once and for all that power doesn’t mean superior sonar.
 Power just means a waste of energy so you don’t get as much battery use and you as an angular don’t get to take full advantage of what the three color sonar systems can do.